These are the 10 best back exercises to add mass to your physique and widen your frame.

 How to Do the Dumbbell Bent-Over Row

-The pull-up is one of the most strenuous back exercises you can do.
+The pull-up is one of the most strenuous back exercises you can do, and it requires very little equipment.
 It targets your lats and requires you to pull your entire body weight.
 Plus, you can attach weights to your body via a belt to target your upper back muscles even more.
 Moreover, they engage your core and shoulders.